aldocd4/decs/README.md

 ### Components

-An component must be represented as a struct.
+A component must be represented as a struct.

 ```cs
 struct PositionComponent